 - Participating in activities designed to identify security threats through appropriately deployed technology or techniques as directed by Headquarters (HQ), FSD or Assistant Federal Security Director (AFSD).

-The duties of this position are performed under close guidance and supervision using basic technical inspection knowledge acquired in formal core training and OJT.
+Note: The duties of this position are performed under close guidance and supervision using basic technical inspection knowledge acquired in formal core training and OJT.
 Assignments typically include inspection work in which established policies and procedures cover virtually all of the work, with little or no room for discretion.